pinoyyid/delme/README.md

-# delme
+# DO NOT USE!!!
-scraps of code and stuff
+use ngGAPI